tachiu33333/power-outages-data-analysis/README.md

 Introduction:

 Hello, welcome.
-On this site, you will find the data exploration of a dataset that was given to me through my DSC 80 class at UCSD.
-Below, you'll find that I am working with the power outage data with the data of state wide power outages taken place in United States from January 2000 to July 2016.
-I think when reading this dataset, the first question anyone has, including myself, is how this data can help understand how severe a disaster can be, and how it affects the general populace.
-This dataset is supported by columns such as cause categories and its detail, numbers of customers affected and the duration of the power outage loss.

-I will create a model that tells the severity of a certain causes based on the number of people affected at certain places at certain times.
-I think that companies not just want to predict causes but also know how much resources to allocate to those of certain causes.
-Knowing what type of accident happened and how bad it is can help scope how much might need to be recomopensated to reassist those affected.
+On this site, you will find a data analysis on the U.S power outage from January 2000 to July 2016.
+You can find the dataset yourself at : https://engineering.purdue.edu/LASCI/research-data/outages.
+I'll be attempting to try my best to focus on a few questions throughout my analysis.
+The big overall theme is to understand the severity of these damages that the power outages bring.
+I hope that by the end of this, my model can help predict for companies in the strength of damages and how to reinforce for future damages to come.

-When first given the excel file, there is 1540 rows and 57 columns.
+Diving right in, when first given the excel file there is 1540 rows and 57 columns.
 Without the rows that obstruct the actual dataframe, there is actually 1534 rows and 56 columns.
+From there we cipher out data we do not need.

 This dataset focuses on power outage failures documents across history.
 Honestly, this can help us understand correlation with causes and how it affects outages.
 We can then at least have a prediction for how much resources we lost and how much effort we would have to strive for to make up for our losses.

 Because of this I'll be using the following columns:

-a.b.b.c.c.d.sd.a.f.sadf.as.df
-    description of said columns.....
+'YEAR', : Tells the year of the outage
+'MONTH', : Tells the month of the outage
+'U.S._STATE' : Tells the state of the outage 'NERC.REGION', : Tells the region/entity of United States that it is part of 'OUTAGE.START.DATE': tells the date of the outage 'OUTAGE.START.TIME': tells the time of the outage 'CLIMATE.REGION': Tells the region of United States 'CLIMATE.CATEGORY': Tells how warm the region was at the time of the outage 'CAUSE.CATEGORY', : Tells what type of damage was done (Severe Weather, Intentional Attack, System Disruption and Equipment Failure)
+'CAUSE.CATEGORY.DETAIL': Specify into more about what cause the damage 'OUTAGE.DURATION', : Tells how long the outage took place 'DEMAND.LOSS.MW': tells how much energy was used in terms of mw during the outage 'CUSTOMERS.AFFECTED': tells how many customers complained during the outage 'RES.CUSTOMERS': Number of residential customers 'COM.CUSTOMERS': Number of commercial customers 'IND.CUSTOMERS': Number of industrial customers 'TOTAL.CUSTOMERS': Total number of customers at the time of the outage 'POPULATION': Complete population of the entire state 'POPPCT_URBAN': percentage of the state that lives in urban areas 'POPPCT_UC', : percentage of the state that lives in urban clusters 'POPDEN_URBAN': population density of the state that lives in urban areas 'POPDEN_UC',: population density of the state that lives in urban cluster 'POPDEN_RURAL': population density of the state that lives in rural areas

 Data Cleaning:
 The excel sheet actually had 1540 rows and 57 columns in total because it also included extra row of space, and extra columns for the title, and extra details to share.
 That means that i had to manually remove certain obvious columns such as the first 5 and the 7th column.
 The first 5 were all title and what the dataframe entails.
 The 7th column included smaller detail of each column.
 I also removed the variable column because it didn't mean anything at all.